Table of Contents

 Bobby’s Bike Hike is located at 540 N. Lake Shore Drive, between Michigan Avenue and Navy Pier.
 Check out their website for details on the top-quality bikes they have available, including comfort hybrids, mountain bikes, road bikes, tandems and more.

-Elders can join us by choosing best recumbent bikes for seniors as well!
+Elders can join us by choosing best recumbent bikes for seniors to exercise at home in case you can not make it to the event as well!

 Directions and Parking

 The start/finish is located at Buckingham Fountain, a Chicago landmark in the center of Grant Park and one of the city’s most popular landmarks, located at 301 S. Columbus Drive.
 Click here for a map and directions.

 Driving?
 Check out the SpotHero lots near Buckingham Fountain:

 Here is a list of the closest SpotHero parking options for The L.A.T.E.
 Ride 2016:

 - Grant Park South Garage (0.3 miles)

 - 55 E Jackson Blvd. – Valet/Garage (0.4 miles)

 - 33 E Harrison St. – Lot (0.4 miles)